 - Cute Bruiser: An inevitable result of her being a playable Super Smash Brothers character.
 The trope also applies to her in any platforming game where she is playable.
 She's also playable in all of the Mario Party games, and since many of the minigames in that series involve the characters beating the snot in each other, if you're using Peach while playing one of those minigames, she becomes a Cute Bruiser there too.

 - Damsel in Distress: The sole reason for her existence, except for Super Princess Peach, where she is the main character and Mario is the Distressed Dude.
-Frequently lampshaded in the RPGs.
+Frequently lampshaded in the Role Playing Games.
 Averted in Super Mario Bros.
 2 and Super Mario 3D World, where she is one of the four playable characters note .
-Most of the non-RPG and non-platformer games don't bring it up either.
+Most of the non-Role-Playing Game and non-platformer games don't bring it up either.
 This trope has been off and on a lot, with her sometimes joining Mario and Luigi on their adventures in Party, Racing and Sports games, fighting to save the world alongside them in Super Paper Mario, and being an individual fighter in the Super Smash Bros. series.

 - A Day in the Limelight: The entire point of Super Princess Peach.